Notifications

 • corporate or community restructuring

-Opportunity projects give communities opportunities to explore or assess the viability of a proposed project.
+Opportunity projects support communities in exploring or assessing the viability of a proposed project.
 Eligible projects may include (but are not limited to):

 • impact assessments